 “How did you feel when President Barack Obama read THE MOON OVER STAR on TV?”

 Awestruck.
 Moonstruck.
 Star Struck.
 Dumbfounded.
 Baffled.
 Dazed.
 Honored.
-Happy.
+Thrilled.
 Thankful.

 The 50th anniversary of the first moon landing is July 20, 2019!
 It’s the year to celebrate those who dreamed, those who dared, those who persevered—and those who achieved.